 3. Goo Gone Pro Power – 8 Ounce – Surface Safe Adhesive Remover

-Trying to remove silicone residue from glass but worried about the stain?
-Fret not.
+Trying to remove silicone residue from the glass but worried about the stain?
+Fret not!
 Just wash the surface with regular soap and water after use and it will be shiny as new.

 So, Goo Gone might be the best thing.
 I found the product to be best suited for peeling off stickers off clothes and furniture.
 It also works wonders on removing ink stain and chewing gum from carpets and upholstery.

 The potent formula takes roughly 10 minutes to get the job done.
 What more can you ask for?

 |Cons: – Needs to rest in the area for a while to work properly.|